ujuadimora-dev/Afrik-kitchen/README.md

 * Django==4.0.5 - Framework used to build the application
 * django-admin-rangefilter==0.8.4 - This was used to search bookings in the admin for a range between 2 dates
 * django-allauth==0.51.0 - Used for the sites authentication system, sign up, sign in, logout, password resets ect.
-* django-crispy-forms==1.14.0 - Used to style the forms on render
 * django-model-utils==4.2.0 - Installed as dependency with another package
 * gunicorn==20.1.0 - Installed as dependency with another package
 * idna==3.3 - Installed as dependency with another package